Our Recycing Facilities

-Our MRF (pronounced 'Murph') is a specialised plant that sorts, separates and prepares recyclable materials, ready to be sent off and made into new products.
+Our state-of-the-art Materials Recovery Facility (or MRF, pronounced 'Murph') is a specialised plant that sorts, separates and prepares recyclable materials, ready to be sent off and made into new products.

-It processes up to 15,000 tonnes of recyclables per year including materials from our neighbouring councils, making us the recycling hub of the region.
+We process over 22,000 tonnes of materials each year including recycling from our neighbouring councils, making us the recycling hub of the region.

-Our MRF earns Council money and enables us as a community to deal with the waste created in our own backyards.
-This is helping us work toward the Imagine Lismore goal of Lismore becoming a model of sustainability.
+The MRF enables us as a community to deal with the waste created in our own backyards and work toward becoming a model of sustainability.